-To get the best flavor from your first cook and remove any manufacturing oils, follow the steps below to "Break-in" your new grill.
-For the 5029 Electric model, break-in the element to remove the new appliance smell before cooking for the first time.
+To get the best flavor from your first cook and remove any manufacturing oils, first "Break-in" your grill.

+For the 5030 Electric model, break-in the element to remove the new appliance smell before cooking for the first time.
 Once assembled, plug in the element, set the control on high and burn it for about 10 minutes with the hood off.

-To break-in the 5025 Charcoal model, follow the charcoal lighting instructions to start approximately one pound of charcoal.
-When flames go out and charcoal has started to turn gray, place the hood on the body.
+To break-in the 5031 Charcoal model, follow the charcoal lighting instructions to start approximately one pound of charcoal.
+When flames go out and charcoal has started to turn gray, place the body and hood on the bowl with the vent dampers on the hood open.
 Allow the charcoal to burn completely.
-Allow the smoker to cool then empty the ashes and you are ready to reload with charcoal and cook.
+Allow the smoker to cool then empty the ashes and you are ready to cook.